Kaialogen/HBCS-CW2/TO-DO.md

 - Added ClearBasket function in basket.html (Kaialogen)
 - Added a nvigation bar to all relevent pages (Kaialogen)
 - Changed shop.html inputs to number types (Kaialogen)
+- Edited some descriptions in movies.js to be more descriptive (Ernie)